Live Stream Pinewood Derby

 - Best computer for handling streaming?

 And take a few hours to get familiar with the race management integration into the OBS Stream Studio so that you know how to make all the inputs output the desired results.

 I will sit down over the next few weeks and get something working for everyone to be able to use.
-In meantime watch the Derby Magic video a few times to get a feel of things.
-Choose your Stream Service of Choice, get registered.
+In the meantime, watch the Derby Magic video a few times to get a feel of things.
+Choose your streaming service of choice, get registered.
 Play around with streaming your windows and verify that they are working.